Quasi-canonical AFL and Arithmetic Transfer conjectures at parahoric levels

 It is essential for the AFL conjecture that one is dealing with a situation that is unramified in every possible sense, i.e., the quadratic extension $F/F_0$ defining the unitary group is unramified, and the special vector has unit length, and the function appearing in the derivative of the orbital integral is the characteristic function of a hyperspecial maximal open compact subgroup.
 The AFL has to be modified when these unramifiedness hypotheses are dropped.
 In the context of the \emph{fundamental lemma} (FL) conjecture of Jacquet--Rallis, this question leads naturally to the \emph{smooth transfer} (ST) conjecture, proved by the third author in the non-archimedean case \cite{Z14}.
 In the arithmetic context, this question naturally leads to the problem of formulating \emph{arithmetic transfer} (AT) conjectures.
 A number of such AT conjectures are formulated in \cite{RSZ2}.
 These conjectures are proved in a small number of cases, cf. \cite{RSZ1}, \cite{RSZ2}.

 The limiting factor to formulating such conjectures is the geometric side of the conjecture.
-Indeed, for formulating an AT conjecture (at least in the naive sense), one has to make sure that the ambient Rapoport-Zink space is regular, and this strongly limits the possibilities, see \cite{HPR}.
+Indeed, for formulating an AT conjecture (at least in the naive sense), one has to make sure that the ambient Rapoport--Zink space is regular (otherwise, the Serre definition of the intersection multiplicity is not applicable), and this strongly limits the possibilities, see \cite{HPR}.
 In the present paper, we impose on the quadratic extension $F/F_0$ to be \emph{unramified} but allow the polarization in the RZ-moduli problem to be non-principal.
-More precisely, let $\CN_n^{[r]}$ be the formal moduli space of formal $O_{F_0}$-modules with action of $O_F$ of signature $(1, n-1)$ and a compatible polarization of type $r$, i.e., the kernel is killed by $\varpi$ and is of order $q^{2r}$.
+More precisely, let $\CN_n^{[r]}$ be the formal moduli space of formal $O_{F_0}$-modules with action of $O_F$ of signature $(1, n-1)$ and a compatible polarization of type $r$, i.e., the kernel is killed by $\varpi$ (the uniformizer of $F_0$) and is of order $q^{2r}$.